Comparison and loneliness have always been devils, but each are now more prevalent than ever. Because what social media reveals is seldom real.

 And that isn’t a life.
 That is a foolish way to spend our earthly time – a slow suffocation in an artificial paradise.

-This article was also syndicated on The Huffington Post.
+The original version of this article by Lacey Johnson was syndicated on The Huffington Post.